mozilla/klaatu/README.md

 ./setup_script.sh
 ```

-You should now be able to run the tests in the git bash shell: `tox -e bdd-tests -- --experiment-branch control --variables tests/fixtures/test_experiment.json`
+You should now be able to run the tests in the git bash shell: `tox -e bdd-tests -- --experiment-branch control --experiment-json tests/fixtures/test_experiment.json` or `tox -e bdd-tests -- --experiment-branch control --experiment-slug experiment-slug-here`

 ## CLI Options